 Test for correct function of the traction control.
-Check creep speed, 1A range, and plugging.
+Check creep speed, maximum speed, and plugging.

-1. Check creep speed and 1A range while driving the truck in a straight line in both forward and reverse directions.
+- Check creep speed and maximum speed while driving the truck in a straight line in both forward and reverse directions.
 All speed changes should be smooth while increasing and decreasing speed.
-Notice any unusual drive train noise or action of the controls and drive train components.

-Stop the truck with the parking brakes.
+Notice any unusual drive train noise or action of the controls and drive train components. - Stop the truck with the parking brakes.
 Note any unusual reactions in driving or braking performance.
-Note any need for adjustment.

-2. Check the plugging function first at a slow speed.
-If operating correctly then test at full speed.

-First drive the truck in the FORWARD direction.
-Move the multifunction handle to the forward position and allow the truck to accelerate to the desired travel speed.
-Then, move the multifunction handle to the REVERSE position.
-The truck should slow to a smooth, controlled stop and accelerate in the opposite direction.
-Repeat the test by moving the direction control back to the forward position.
+Note any need for adjustment. - 2.
+Check the plugging function first at a slow speed.
+If operating correctly then test at full speed. - First drive the truck in the FORWARD direction.
+Move the multi-function handle to the forward position and allow the truck to accelerate to the desired travel speed.
+Then, move the multi-function handle to the REVERSE position.
+The truck should slow to a smooth, controlled stop and accelerate in the opposite direction. - Repeat the test by moving the direction control back to the forward position.

-Check the accelerator control while conducting the speed range tests.
+Check the multi-function control while conducting the speed range tests.
 It must move easily and smoothly throughout the acceleration stroke and return without binding.

-Test the brake (drive motor cut-off) switches by lifting your heel off the brake pedal, this should shut off the power to the drive motors.
+Test the brake (drive motor cut-off) switches.
+From a stopped position, lift your heel off the brake pedal, this should shut off the power to the drive motors and prevent movement when the control handle is operated.

-Check the steering interlock switches, to do so drive the truck slowly forward while turning the steer wheel.

-(ESM only) Each inside drive wheel (drive motor) must stop rotating (cut-off) when the steer wheel is turned at a sharp angle.
+Check the steering potentiometer, to do so drive the truck slowly forward while turning the steer tiller.
+Each inside drive wheel (drive motor) must stop rotating (cut-off) when the steer wheel is turned at a sharp angle and should then reverse direction.
+The truck travel speed will reduce when the steer wheel is turned at a sharp angle.